 All this festivity going in and out of the countless enchanted castles stopped the day when an evil witch made me see the beautiful woman, even before dawn, ready to go out wearing a grey apron with her long hair gathered in a white cap.

 “Where are you going?”
-I could hardly say, trying to speak my first syllables, a question that she realized just by my infant eyes.
+I could hardly say, trying to speak my first syllables, a question that she realized just by my infant glance.

-“You’re grown up now, I’m going back to work at the factory, our neighbor will soon come here to stay with you.”
+“You’re grown up, I’m going back to work at the factory, our neighbor will soon come here to stay with you.”
 She gave me a quick kiss on my forehead that had become pale and light.
 Alone, she was leaving me alone, no more spells to be created!
-I tried so hard to recall my fairy friends, asking them to realize the only desire I felt growing out of me which was to have her close to me once again.
+I tried so hard to recall my fairy friends, asking them to realize the only desire I felt growing out of me, which was to have her close to me once again.

 The enchanted castles had collapsed under the blows of that one fact: she had to go to work, even if I wasn’t grown up, didn’t speak yet and couldn’t even feed myself.
 And she had to do that just to give me a life.

 So, day after day every morning, without mercy, and before dawn, she had to leave the warmth of our bed and, even if it was raining or snowing or thundering strong, she had to go.
 In her eyes without a future you could see the tears that would never fall.
 I feared that she wouldn’t return to heat up my nights.

 “Soon, very soon!”
 But it was never soon; in fact, at times, it was even later.
 There was a crisis and she had to work harder not to lose everything we owned.
 When she was with me it was always night, and no longer did I see the sun’s rays filter through her hair which was now shorter and sparser.
 Her soft and radiant skin, as I remembered, was withering more every day and her eyes were no more immense.